JSandhu223/azure-network-protocols/README.md

 <img src="images/SSHPacketTrace.png" height="80%" width="80%"/>

 The first couple lines indicate the packets exchanged during authentication.
 The authentication process uses elliptic curve Diffie-Hellman, a very cryptographically secure public key exchange algorithm that prevents unauthorized access from attackers.

+Now, anytime you type in a character, delete a character, or execute a command, packet data is sent to the server and back to you.
+This makes sense as SSH provides real-time terminal access to the other machine, which means that constant uptime is required if you want to interact with that machine and see changes.